rpoli/mindScoper/README.md

 # mindScoper
-# High rich application which evaluates technical aspects of user by maintaining specific user sessions.
+# A Rich end user application which evaluates technical aspects of user and stores specific user sessions.